sergeytkachenko/docker-best-practices/ABOUT_DOCKER.md

 * Docker concepts
     * **Lightweight**: Containers leverage and share the host kernel, making them much more efficient in terms of system resources than virtual machines.
         * Virtual machine have overhead - operation system.
 Run slowly.
+Have big image size.
 Operating system license required
         * Docker container runs natively on Linux and shares the kernel, without overhead.
 Very fast and ultra-portable
     * **Build, share, and run** applications with containers
     * **Flexible**: Even the most complex applications can be containerized.